KonnorRogers/role-components/docs/src/_documentation/components/combobox.md

 ---
 ---

+Things left to do:

+- [ ] - Sorting (Hard because of streamed / injected elements, so we never fully know when we're done)
+- [ ] - Virtualization (Most likely in a separate component)
+- [ ] - Tag only UI like TomSelect, instead of the current multiple editable UI, create a UI like Tom Select where you "inject" a placeholder option that can be selected.

 A default combobox is very similar to a `<select>`.
 It supports an "internal search buffer" where you can change how long it takes to "reset" searching for options.